 - Sole Proprietorship

-The nature of the business, its inception date and the type of industry are also required, as not all businesses have the same inherent risks.
+The nature of the business, its inception date, and the type of industry are also required, as not all companies have the same inherent risks.

 Finally, financial information will always be required.